Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * “It is not death we distribute, it is uplifting.
 All ruffians of this world contain a primordial Fluffy - all we do is permutation of the switches in incorrect positions, while leaving the correct ones in place.
 Some are more Fluffy than others before our intervention […]” Therefore, the more (narcisstic) you are, the more vulnerable you become.

 * Terminal is caged because he needs to be the observer of the whole world for it to continue ticking.
+* Death messages for what happens when your soul is immobilized after the death of your body - only one Plane is left to tick.
+How does the population react?

 **Insane/overly ambitious stuff**